Careers360 Logo

 The following tensile properties can be computed when a tensile force is applied to the material:

 • Elastic modulus, also known as modulus of elasticity, is the stiffness of a substance.
-When the deformation is totally elastic, it is defined as the ratio of stress and strain.
+When the deformation is elastic, it is defined as the ratio of stress and strain.
 The stress-strain curve is used to calculate elastic modulus.

 • UTS (ultimate tensile stress): When a force is exerted, it is defined as the maximum stress that a material can withstand.
 When materials are pushed beyond their UTS, cracking occurs.